21 Enthralling Things to do in Wanaka – TravelPeri Skip to Content

-21 Enthralling Things To Do In Wanaka
+21 Enthralling Things to do in Wanaka

 The scenic Otago territory in South Island houses some of the country’s most breathtaking lakes and valleys.
 Queenstown being one of them, the laid-back resort town of Wanaka in Central Otago, also makes it into the bucket list of any traveller.
 From heights of snow-capped peaks to the lows of reflective lakes such as the Diamond Lake and turquoise rivers like the Blue Pool, Wanaka is the perfect road trip journey for adventurers.
 As we discover the awes and thrills of this serene town, here are the top things to do in Wanaka while on holiday.